ridvanceylan/weather-forecast/README.md

 - **Styling**: Tailwind CSS for a responsive, utility-first design
 - **Localization**: React Intl for multi-language support
 - **React Query**: For data fetching and caching

+Install dependencies:

+cd weather-app

+npm install

+Usage
+Search by City: Enter the name of any city in the search bar to get the current weather and a 7-day forecast.

+Use Geolocation: If enabled, the app automatically fetches weather based on your current location.

+Switch Units: Toggle between Celsius and Fahrenheit for temperature units.

+Change Language: The app supports multiple languages (e.g., English, Spanish).
+You can switch between them in the settings.